ayumu-tanaka/ayumu-tanaka.github.io/teaching/graduate.md

 # For Prospective Graduate Students

-- I am able to supervise students who are interested in micro-econometric analysis in the fields of international trade, FDI,  natural disasters, and art and culture.
+- I can supervise students interested in micro-econometric analysis in the fields of international trade, FDI, natural disasters, and art and culture.
-- I am able to supervise students in the master's program only.
-I am not able to supervise students in the doctoral program.
+- I supervise master's students only; I do not supervise doctoral students.